Egoísta

-"Egoísta" (English: "Selfish") is a song by Spanish-born Mexican actress and singer Belinda, released as the lead single from album Carpe Diem on February 8, 2010 to radio stations, and digitally on February 23, 2010.
-The song features Cuban rapper Pitbull.
+"Egoísta" (English: "Selfish") is a song by Spanish singer-songwriter and actress Belinda, released as the lead single from album Carpe Diem on February 8, 2010 to radio stations, and digitally on February 23, 2010.
+The song features American rapper Pitbull.
 The song was originally recorded in Spanish, but later was re-released in English as well.
 Also a music video was filmed for this version.

 Song information

 In late 2009, Belinda confirmed that she would be recording a song with rapper Pitbull for her then upcoming album.
 In November of that year, the song "Culpable" was announced to be the first single of Belinda's album Carpe Diem.
 But it was later confirmed through Belinda's Twitter account that the album and single release would be delayed to 2010 after finishing Camaleones, and that "Egoísta" would instead be selected as the first single.
 An English version of the song was recorded on March 18, 2010 with Pitbull in Los Angeles.
 This version was not included on the album and was released in June 2010.
 On Radio Disney Latin America, certain lyrics including "morfina" ("morphine") and "maldito cromagñon" ("damn cro-magnon") were censored, especially the latter one since it strongly referenced the tragedy of the República Cromañón nightclub fire.

 "Egoísta" debuted at number #17 on the Venezuelan Latin Singles Chart, making it her highest debut ever on the chart.
 The song also debuted on the Billboard Hot Latin Songs at number 45, on the Latin Pop Songs the song debuted at number 34, on the Latin Tropical Songs at number 29 and finally on the Latin Rhythm Songs at number 17, making it her first top 20 on the chart.